Classic Chest of Drawers Paint Makeover

-Before this dresser gets handed down once again to my daughter Mandy, I am going to tweak it to her specifications and transform it with paint to decorate her college dorm apartment.
+Before this dresser gets handed down once again to my daughter.
+I am going to tweak it to her specifications and transform it with paint to decorate her college dorm apartment.

-She is going to be a junior at the University of Vermont and is moving into a house with 4 of her friends.
+She is going to be a junior in college and is moving into a house with 4 of her friends.
 She needs furniture + we had this + I can paint = DIY INEXPENSIVE TRANSFORMATION TIME.
 She was not into the brown and brass.
 I can’t blame her, so I got to work.

 How to Paint Drawer Pulls